strdco/feedback.datasatsto.se/README.md

     * dbpassword: password for the SQL principal
     * dbname: the name of the SQL database
 * In Deployment Center, set up the app to automatic deploy from Github
-    * Build provider: Github Actions
+    * Make sure to set the build provider to "App Service Build Service", not "Github Actions".

 # Setting up an event